Live Streaming vs. Podcasting: What Broadcasters Need to Know

 3. Bring on Guest Hosts

-Many of the top podcasters bring in guest hosts to chat with their audience.
+Many of the top popular business podcasts and podcasters bring in guest hosts to chat with their audience.

 How you approach collaborations of this nature depends entirely on your brand.
 You can bring on people to share their stories or testimonials, or you can bring in experts in your field to weigh in on different subject matters.